pnxenopoulos/csgonavparse/README.md

 ```

 # License
+*The text below is the LICENSE text in the original repository as of May 18, 2020.*

 This source is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.
 If this license is not acceptable for your project, let me know.
 Additionally, more feature-rich versions of this library exist, written in C# and C++, and can be licensed upon request.